rjayatilleka/mapreduce/DESIGN.md

   is considered alive if it responded to the previous heartbeat.
 The pool will return a random living worker when asked.

-## Storage
+## Worker

-Storage code is in `filesys.storage`.
-It runs a thrift service called StorageService.
-It has 6 classes:
+Worker code is in `mapreduce.worker`.
+It runs a thrift service called WorkerService and has 4 classes:

-- Storage is the actual application.
-It launches a StorageServer and optionally a CoordinatorServer.
+- Worker is the main class that launches a WorkerServer and metrics reporting thread.
-- StorageParameters handles argument parsing.
+- WorkerParameters parses command line arguments.
-- StorageServer binds the given socket and launches a thrift service.
+- WorkerServer binds the socket and launches a thrift service.
-- StorageHandler implements the thrift service.
-  - It keeps a read-write lock internally for its own data (since sync doesn't obtain the global write lock).
-  - When it gets a read/write request, it contacts the coordinator to obtain the global lock and get a quorum.
-Then it does the read/write and contacts the coordinator again to unlock.
-  - It also publishes a sync interface for the sync daemon.
-- VersionQuery takes care of contacting an entire quorum and finding which has the highest version.
-- SyncDaemon runs in its own thread and will every 3 seconds pull data from the other storages.
-Then it pushes it to its owner storage through the sync interface.

-## Coordinator

-Coordinator code is in `filesys.coordinator`.
-The coordinator is spawned by a Storage at localhost:50000.

-- CoordinatorServer runs the thrift service.
-- CoordinatorParameters handles argument parsing.
-- CoordinatorHandler implements the thrift service.
+- WorkerHandler implements the thrift service.
-  - It keeps a per-filename read-write lock using an in-order fairness policy.
-  - It creates quorums and locks and unlocks the read-write lock.
-- LockTaskManager handles a lock for a single filename.
-It launches a thread to block on the lock, and uses semaphores to communicate with the Thrift server's request threads.
+  - It responds to heartbeat checks.
+  - It times how long each sort and merge takes.
+  - It randomly (according to parameter) will throw a TaskFailException on some requests.
+  - When sorting, instead of writing back a full sorted version of the input like `0 0 2 3 3 3 4 ...`, it will write a condensed version `2 0 1 3 1 ...`.
+    This saves on disk space (though it doesn't solve all the quota issues.
+  - Also when merging, it takes in and produces condensed version files.
+The master expands it back to the output at the end of the mergesort.

 ## Client